Luming-L/NGG/assembly_programmes/Canu.md

 New approaches come out to deal with data with increased read length and error rate.
 These can be roughly categorised as hybrid, hierarchical or direct methods.

 Hybrid methods rely on complementary short reads for accurate base calls.
-Hierarchical methods use multiple rounds of read overlapping
+Hierarchical methods use multiple rounds of read  overlapping (alignment) and correction to improve read quality prior to assembly

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNzMzNTQ0MywtMzA4MzExXX0=
+eyJoaXN0b3J5IjpbLTU3MTcwNDc4NSwtMzA4MzExXX0=
 -->